Today was one of those days that I didn’t even have time to breathe, much less blog. It went about like this:

 Stopped into Target for the THIRD (yes, 3rd) time this week.
 (I needed a bed rail because we had been planning to move the baby from a crib to a “big girl bed” today.
 Yes, we are officially retiring the crib.
 Yet another vestige of babyhood bites the dust.
 It will be stored in our attic for our grandchildren.
 I’m still trying to wrap my brain around THAT one.)

 Came home, showered, and took girls to a birthday party.
 Killed time downtown with the baby and my neighbor and her little one while older ones partied.
-Meanwhile, Paul took down crib and removed top bunk from David’s bed.
+Meanwhile, Paul took down crib and removed top bunk from D’s bed.
 Room looks twice as big now.

 Back home, piled the fam in pickup truck; rode out to furniture outlet.
-After much hemming and hawing, purchased a precious white twin-sized sleigh bed and matching chest of drawers and nightstand for baby Rebecca.
+After much hemming and hawing, purchased a precious white twin-sized sleigh bed and matching chest of drawers and nightstand for baby R.

 After much tying on of ropes and biting my fingernails as my new purchases were loaded in the back of the pickup, carefully drove home trying not to leave new furniture on the road behind us.